 Scenario in India

 Indian companies are not far behind in the adoption of new technology to provide better travel experiences.
 Instalocate, a chatbot service enables a smooth journey by predicting and providing contextual information about their flight details.
 A chatbot that can be used over Messenger, promises to watch all that for you by building a cutting-edge technology that can solve all your travel problems and make your journey comfortable.
 RailYatri is another Indian company that makes railway travel hassle free and easy for passengers.
-It is equipped with accurate location-driven algorithms to predict train arrival and mappings of train and bus routes enabling travellers to switch across the two modes while searching for seats.
-The adoption of AI in travel industry is opening new avenues for travellers to have a hassle free travel experiences, and we being tech enthusiasts look forward to more developments in the space.
+It is equipped with accurate location-driven algorithms to predict train arrival and mappings of train and bus routes enabling travelers to switch across the two modes while searching for seats.
+The adoption of AI in the travel industry is opening new avenues for travelers to have a hassle-free travel experiences, and we being tech enthusiasts look forward to more developments in the space.